Frequently Asked Questions (FAQs)

 Will the Solar Farm affect the gas main running through the site?

-The gas main is being considered in all aspects of the design process, and we are engaging with the gas operator, National Grid.
+The gas main has been considered in all aspects of the design process, and we are engaging with the gas operator, National Grid, to ensure any impacts are managed.

 Will road users be affected by glare from the solar panels?

 Solar panels are not highly reflective surfaces as they are designed to absorb sunlight and not to reflect it.
-A Glint & Glare assessment will accompany any planning application and will consider potential impacts on roads, rail, residential dwellings as well as aviation.
+A Glint & Glare Assessment is available with the submitted planning application and takes into account potential impacts on roads, rail, residential dwellings as well as aviation.

 What is the carbon payback associated with the project?

-At Bonnyknox we are exploring further environmental enhancements, such as tree or hedgerow planting, which would actively remove carbon from the atmosphere.
-This will also contribute to the offset of any carbon emissions created when manufacturing the panels and will be explored further as we continue to undertake technical assessments.
+At Bonnyknox our application includes further environmental enhancements, such as tree or hedgerow planting, which would actively remove carbon from the atmosphere.
+This will also contribute to the offset of any carbon emissions created when manufacturing the panels.
+More information can be found here.

 Bonnyknox Solar Farm is estimated to save around 30,0002 tonnes of CO2 emissions compared to the equivalent fossil fuel generation, every year.